-8. Evidence of Continued Eligibility Supporting Documentation
+7. Evidence of Continued Eligibility - Supporting Documentation of Income

-Source Documents Third-Party Verification Self-Certification PREFERRED METHOD OF PROVING ONLY IF SOURCE DOCUMENTATION ONLY TO BE USED AS A LAST RESORT ANNUAL INCOME CANNOT BE OBTAINED Written certification by the client "ESG Income and Asset Calculation A written statement by a relevant of the amount of income they Worksheet" linked here satisfies third-party (employer or have received for the most recent the requirement of showing government benefits admin) of period and includes the income income determination. client's income that the client is reasonably ESG Statement of Insufficient "Third-Party Verification of expected to receive over the next Resources Income" form linked here & on our 3-month period website for third-parties to fill out "ESG Self-Certification of Income" AND Supporting Documentation: to certify income. is linked here and can be used as a Pay stubs Case managers must record all way for a client to self-certify their Unemployment compensation attempts of due diligence to income.
-Public benefits statement obtain source documentation for Bank statement client file
+Source Documents Third-Party Verification Self-Certification PREFERRED METHOD OF PROVING ANNUAL INCOME ONLY IF SOURCE DOCUMENTATION CANNOT BE OBTAINED ONLY TO BE USED AS A LAST RESORT Pay stubs Unemployment compensation Public benefits statement Bank statement A written statement by a relevant third-party (employer or government benefits admin) of client's income "Third-Party Verification of Income" form linked here & on our website for third-parties to fill out to certify income.
+Case managers must record all attempts of due diligence to obtain source documentation for client file Written certification by the client of the amount of income they have received for the most recent period and includes the income that the client is reasonably expected to receive over the next 3-month period "ESG Self-Certification of Income" is linked here and can be used as a way for a client to self-certify their income.

-9. Financial Assistance Tracking
+8. Financial Assistance Tracking